Seat reservations

 The option you should choose for buying seat reservations will depend on where you are travelling to.
 In the second part of this chapter, I will explain what you need to know to buy seat reservations for the routes described in the final chapter (“Suggested itineraries”) of this book.

-Interrail passengers are not required to (but can) buy seat reservations for travel in Denmark.
-This can be done from Danish State Railways (DSB) as follows:
+Interrail passholders are required to buy seat reservations for rail travel in Sweden:

 • When entering your journey details and before clicking on “Search journey”, click on “Traveller 1, Adult” (or your name if you have an account with SJ).